-Defines channels that carry embedded auxiliary data. embeddedaux-channel is defined as a list of comma-separated values that correspond to channel numbers in the range 1..channels.
+Defines channels that carry embedded auxiliary data.
+Embeddedaux-channels are defined as a list of comma-separated values that correspond to channel numbers in the range 1..channels.
 When a channel is stereo paired, embedded auxiliary data is shared across channels in the pair.
-Only the second channel as defined in stereo-channel-pairs MUST be specified in the embedded-autosync-channels list.
+The second channel as defined in stereo-channel-pairs MUST be specified in the embedded-autosync-channels list.